 Credit risk arises from the potential that a counter party will fail to perform its obligations.
 The organization's cash is exposed to credit risk.
-To mitigate the risk, such as investments are held with major financial institutions with investment grade credit ratings.
+To mitigate the risk, it is held at a major financial institution with investment grade credit ratings.